Manish-061/food-delivery-app/README.md

 # 🍔 Food Delivery Application

-A full-stack food delivery application built with **Spring Boot** backend, **React** admin panel, and **MongoDB** database.
-The application provides a complete solution for managing food items, orders, and administrative tasks in a food delivery business.
+A full-stack food delivery application built with **Spring Boot** backend, **React** for both Admin and Customer panels, and **MongoDB** database.
+The application provides a complete ecosystem for managing food items, orders, and administrative tasks, as well as a seamless ordering experience for customers.

 ## 📋 Table of Contents
 - [Features](#-features)